tolgatopkac/frontendmasters.com/04-Complete Intro to React, v7 - Brian Holt/03-Core-React-Concepts/README.md

 ### Handling User Input
 - This is most useful when you need to be reactive to your data changing or when you're setting up or tearing down a component.
 Sometimes you just need to respond to someone pressing a button.
 - [React Events](https://reactjs.org/docs/events.html#supported-events)
+### Component Composition
+-In general I find two reasons to break a component into smaller components: reusability and organization.
+When you want to use the same component in multiple places (e.g. a button, a tooltip, etc.) then it's helpful to have one component to maintain, test, use, etc

+### Styling the Pet Component
+- React is typically fast enough that you'll never have any performance problems with it.
+That's the general rule of thumb.
+That's the way you should just file it in your brain is like, just write readable code.

+### Building for Production

+    npx parcel build src/index.html
+    npx serve dist

+- React already has a lot of developer conveniences built into it out of the box.
+What's better is that they automatically strip it out when you compile your code for production.

+### Strict Mode

+-  if you put your app into a StrictMode, it will add additional checks that basically help you future-proof your application.
+So they'll put things that don't allow you to do things that would not be compatible with, like the future React batching mode and the future suspense rendering and things like that.

+### React DevTools